 By no means a complete list

-You can use the Advanced Search at Topretirements to look for 55+ communities by size and other characteristics, such as amenities, price range, and type of community (however, not all communities have all their attributes in our database yet, so there may even be more than you discover).
+You can use the Advanced Search at Topretirements to look for 55+ communities by size and other characteristics, such as amenities, price range, and type of community.
 As always, the best answer to the question of where to live is to sample various communities.
-Take advantage of “Stay and Play” or “Discovery” packages to see first hand if the community is right for you – before you buy!
+Visit them, or better yet take advantage of “Stay and Play” or “Discovery” packages to see first hand if the community is right for you – before you buy!

 What do you think?
 Is a very large active community for you?
 Or would you prefer to live in something a bit smaller?
-Did we miss some obvious very large communities (over 5,000 homes)?
+Do you know some other very large communities we should cover?
 Let us know your preferences using the Comments section below.